-Bye-polls: Voting begins in seven seats across six states
+Bye-polls: Voting ends in seven seats across six states

 Stakes are high in the Munugode as the winner would have an edge over others ahead of next year’s Assembly polls in Telangana.
 The contest was necessitated after Congress MLA Komatireddy Raj Gopal Reddy resigned in August and joined the BJP.

-He is re-contesting on a BJP ticket and his main rivals are former legislator Kusukuntla Prabhakar Reddy of the Telangana Rashtra Samithi and Palvai Sravanthi of the Congress.
+He is re-contesting on a BJP ticket and his main rivals are former legislators Kusukuntla Prabhakar Reddy of the Telangana Rashtra Samithi and Palvai Sravanthi of the Congress.

+A 77.55% voter turnout was recorded in Munugode, according to Election Commission data.

 Ahead of the polls, the Cyberabad Police on October 26 raided a farmhouse where they said they found three men allegedly associated with the BJP trying to poach four MLAs of the Telangana Rashtra Samithi.